 Staples should be used in cartons holding over 70 pounds.
 Staples should be placed no more than 2.5 inches apart.
 Tape can be used on almost any package.
 However, the type of tape matters.

 To seal cartons, there are three permitted choices.
 First, is a plastic pressure-sensitive tape.
 Second, is water-activated tape.
 Lastly, is reinforced Kraft paper tape.
 Home Depot recommends the H-taping method.
 This applies to the top and bottom of the carton.

-Strapping is the best option for products shipped LTL, TL, and white glove.
+Strapping is the best option for products shipped LTL and TL.
 The strapping must wrap around all sides of the package.

 Achieving Home Depot’s Requirements

 In summary, Home Depot carton certification is crucial to all suppliers.
 By using ISTA-certified packaging, suppliers save considerable amounts of time and money.
 Partner with Keystone Package Testing to expedite the process.